alfred-jayaprakash/kke-solutions/linux/Install-and-configure-DB-Server.md

 #### Verify WordPress setup
 * Click tab `Select port to view on Host 1`, and after adding port 80 click on Display Port
 * You should see a sample Blog WordPress site loaded

+---
+For tips on getting better at KodeKloud Engineer Linux Administration tasks, [click here](./README.md)